 It is also important to realize the limits that fun office perks and financial benefits can have in creating a strong culture.
 They may even distract from more significant conversations and decisions around culture.
 While offering fun experiences and incentives that keep employees excited to do their best work is important, thinking about culture in terms of tangible rewards is only one aspect of it.

 A Living, Breathing Project

 Because a firm’s culture must be broader than a particular moment in its life cycle, continuously evaluating and measuring culture is critical to its long-term success.
 With a people-first culture, the strategic goals a firm pursues become more realistic because motivated, supported, and prepared teams are collaborating to accomplish them.
-Approaching culture as a shared responsibility relates to Vault’s core responsibilities of collaboration and accountability.
-It allows every Vaulter to bring forward new ideas that can benefit everyone.

-Engagement surveys can help with understanding the alignment (or lack thereof) between employee engagement and their happiness.
+Engagement surveys can help with understanding the alignment (or lack thereof) between employee engagement and happiness.
 Methodically-crafted questions and statements can help firms understand how employees feel and how best to use that data to make the appropriate changes.
 To that end, engagement surveys need to assess how closely the organization’s core values align with the culture.

 Making this surveying a regular and transparent practice demonstrates that commitment to culture is a priority.
 In addition, finding opportunities to connect with employees about their working environment and whether it is a good fit for them can be a useful way of gathering additional data, even if the questions asked are not explicitly about culture.